Ronen Rubinstein: Personal life

 Rubinstein came out as bisexual in an interview with Variety in April 2021.

-His native language is Russian, whereas Hebrew and English are his second and third languages.
+His first language is Russian, and Hebrew and English are his second and third languages, respectively.

 The actor is an outdoor enthusiast.
 He has played basketball since he was a child and has named Kobe Bryant as his biggest idol, role model, and "the first American thing" he knew after moving to the United States from Israel.

 He is a devout fan of Red Hot Chili Peppers, Kings of Leon, and has expressed his admiration for Harry Styles' work and his "own identity and the way he presents himself."

 In March 2020, he endorsed Bernie Sanders in the Democratic presidential race.

 He rescued and adopted two pit bulls, named Fresh and Spot.

 In 2020, Rubinstein switched from pescetarianism to veganism.

-Rubinstein explained his family's heritage: "We didn’t grow up religious but my parents instilled pride in us in the traditions, the history and the culture of the Jewish people," he said.
-"We observe the holidays every year, but my parents are in New York and my sister is in Seattle so it’s hard to get everyone together."
+Rubinstein explained his family's heritage: "We didn't grow up religious but my parents instilled pride in us in the traditions, the history and the culture of the Jewish people," he said.
+"We observe the holidays every year, but my parents are in New York and my sister is in Seattle so it's hard to get everyone together."

 On August 14, 2022, he married Canadian actress Jessica Parker Kennedy in a small Jewish ceremony on a farm in Calgary Alberta, Canada, two months after their engagement in Portofino, Italy.
 They started dating in 2017.
 As of 2022, they reside together in Los Angeles, California.
+They welcomed their first child, Boydd Parker-Rubinstein, on September 29, 2024.